Stéphane Bern

 Stéphane Bern (/fr/; born 14 November 1963) is a French-Luxembourgish journalist, radio host and television presenter.
-He is known as a specialist in nobility and royalty.
-He has been awarded honours by several nations, including the Ordre des Arts et des Lettres (France), the Order of Grimaldi (Monaco), and the Order of the British Empire (United Kingdom).
+He is known as a specialist in heritage, nobility and royalty.
+He has been awarded honours by several nations, including the Legion of Honour (France), the Order of Grimaldi (Monaco), and the Order of the British Empire (United Kingdom).

 Education and personal life

-Bern went to high school at Lycée Carnot in Paris, and he graduated from the École de management de Lyon in 1985.
-His parents, Melita Schlanger and Louis Bern, were born to Polish parents from Jewish families who had emigrated to Switzerland and France before WW2.
-He came out in the magazine Têtu in October 2009 and in the documentary "Vie privée, vie publique" (by Mireille Dumas), which aired on France 3 on 6 November 2009.
+Bern went to high school at the Lycée Carnot in Paris, and graduated from the École de management de Lyon in 1985.
+His parents, Melita Schlanger and Louis Bern, were born to Polish parents from Jewish families who had emigrated to Switzerland and France before World War II.

+He came out in the magazine Têtu in October 2009 and in the documentary Vie privée, vie publique (by Mireille Dumas), which aired on France 3 on 6 November 2009.

 Career

 Magazines

 Bern was editor of the magazine Dynasty from 1985 to 1987, and then worked as a journalist for Jours de France in 1988.
 Since 1999, he has been the deputy editor (Events section) of the magazine Le Figaro Madame.